For Your Consideration

 A Unitarian Universalist congregation can transform the people it serves, inspiring them to help transform the world.
 This requires an intentional, sustained, integrated, holistic process of deepening that informs, nurtures, and challenges.

-Developed over eight years, the Touchstones Project has been dramatically expanded to make a meaningful difference in people's lives: those within your congregation and those who live in the community that your congregation serves.
+Developed over twelve years, this theme-based ministry project has been dramatically expanded to make a meaningful difference in people's lives within your congregation.

 We invite you: